rubberduck203/switch-hal/README.md

 Having an abstraction at the proper level reduces cognitive load.
 Specifying whether a simple peripheral is active high or low in a single place in your application reduces the maintenace burden.

-The target audience for this library is:
-- Application developers
-- Board Support Package developers

 ## Documentation

 https://docs.rs/crate/switch-hal